 With swimsuit season upon us, you may be hoping to flatten those abs before you hit the beach.
 But in addition to helping you look good in a bikini, a strong core is essential to athletic performance and avoiding injury.
-To learn more about how to tone and strengthen your core to avoid injury, perform at your best, and look great, follow these guidelines from Nicole Hayden, a physical therapist from DMOS Orthopaedic Center.
+To learn more about how to tone and strengthen your core to avoid injury, perform at your best, and look great, follow these guidelines from Nicole McDevitt, a physical therapist from DMOS Orthopaedic Center.

 Your core refers to a key group of muscles around your trunk and pelvis.
 These muscles are important for balance and stability which contribute to top athletic performance as well as performing everyday activities.
 A strong core helps you keep good posture, which in turn protects your lower back and helps avoid injury.
 And most of us think toned abdominal muscles look great!